OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-06.md

 ## Judges 6:20

-The angel of God said to him, “Take the meat and the unleavened bread, place them on this rock, and pour out the broth.”
+The angel of God instructed him, “Take the meat and the unleavened bread, place them on this rock, and pour out the broth.”
 And Gideon did so.

 ## Judges 6:21